![]() |

 Isaiah 53:4; Zep 3:17; 18; 19; 20; Mt 23:37-38; 26:63; 64; 65-66; Heb 3:12-13; 14; 15;4:1; 2; 6; 11; 12; 13; 14; 15; 16; Messiah Yeshua was

 Isaiah 53:5 NASB; should continue to read: "the discipline of peace is within him, and out of wounds there is healing for us.
 Messiah Yeshua suffered in a sin filled world.
 Because He Perfectly Obeyed the Covenant Commandments and Trusted in His Heavenly Father's Faithful Love.
-Messiah Yeshua learned the Discipline of Peace by Loving Yehawah's Words of Truth.
-Followers of Messiah Yeshua must turn away from sin by disciplining their lives through obedience to Yehawah's Covenant 10 Commandments.
-The healing restoration of Merciful Forgiveness is received through the pouring out of Yehawah's Spirit of Holiness.
+Messiah Yeshua learned the Discipline of Peace by Loving Yehwah's Words of Truth.
+Followers of Messiah Yeshua must turn away from sin by disciplining their lives through obedience to Yehwah's Covenant 10 Commandments.
+The healing restoration of Merciful Forgiveness is received through the pouring out of Yehwah's Spirit of Holiness.

 See also: BORN AGAiN ? and